-Once you have got a basic understanding of most or all of the skills mentioned above, start finding fellow musicians to play with.
+Once you have a basic understanding of most or all of the guitar skills mentioned above, start finding fellow musicians to play with.

-It’s not only fun, but also a great learning experience, which will further improve your other guitar skills.
+It’s not only fun but also a great learning experience, which will further improve your other guitar skills.

-That said, this should not replace the time you should be spending practicing on your own.
+That said, this should not replace the time you spend practicing on your own.
 Develop your skills by yourself, then try them out with your friends.

-The amount of skills mentioned here may seem overwhelming.
+The number of guitar skills mentioned here may seem overwhelming.

-I suggest that you work on these guitar skills simultaneously, since what you will gain in one will automatically rub over the others.
+I suggest that you work on these guitar skills simultaneously since what you gain in one will automatically rub over the others.

-For instance, the more scales, arpeggios and phrasing techniques you know, the better you can improvise.
-On the other hand, when you’re improvising, you’re reinforcing and using in practice those skills.
+For instance, the more scales, arpeggios, and phrasing techniques you know, the better you can improvise.
+On the other hand, when you’re improvising, you’re reinforcing and putting into practice those skills.